 A Chechen cleric who turned from leading a separatist jihad to becoming Moscow's key ally, reshaping the republic's fate through a dramatic and fatal political pivot.

-Born in Karaganda, Kazakhstan, Akhmad Kadyrov's life was defined by the struggle for Chechen identity.
-Trained as an Islamic cleric, he rose to become the Chief Mufti of the breakaway Chechen Republic of Ichkeria in the 1990s, initially blessing the fight against Russian forces.
-The brutal First Chechen War, however, led to a profound disillusionment with the radicalized independence movement.
-In a stunning reversal at the outset of the Second Chechen War in 1999, he aligned with Vladimir Putin's Russia, arguing that Chechnya's future lay within the federation.
-Appointed as the republic's administrative head, he wielded a combination of religious authority and ruthless pragmatism to stabilize the region, becoming its president in 2003.
-His rule, marked by a personal militia and a complex dance with the Kremlin, was cut short when he was assassinated in a bomb blast at a Grozny stadium in 2004, a death that cemented his family's political dynasty.
+Akhmad Kadyrov served as the Chief Mufti of the breakaway Chechen Republic of Ichkeria in the 1990s, initially blessing the fight against Russian forces.
+Born in Karaganda, Kazakhstan in 1951, he trained as an Islamic cleric.
+The First Chechen War led him to become disillusioned with the radicalized independence movement.
+In 1999, at the outset of the Second Chechen War, he aligned with Vladimir Putin's Russia, arguing Chechnya's future lay within the federation.
+He became the republic's president in 2003, wielding religious authority and a personal militia to stabilize the region.
+He was assassinated by a bomb blast at a Grozny stadium in 2004, a death that secured his family's political dynasty.

 1946–1964